vsbron/course-react2024-the-wild-oasis/README.md

 ## Features

-- Login page (the app is not accessible without logging in (dummy@email.com / 123123));
 - Sidebar Navigation;
 - All lists can be Filtered and Sorted;
 - Settings page where the app can be adjusted;

+### Users

+- App is restricted to the unauthorized users;
+- Users can log in to the app at Login page (dummy@email.com / 123123);
+- New users can be created by authorized users at Users page;
-- User can log out and he will be redirected to Login page;
+- User can log out from the app using Logout button in the Header;

 ### Bookings